talkohavy/guides/docs/programming/socket-io/handle-disconnects.md

 ## 3. Server delivery

+"Server delivery" is all _about what to do when the client reconnects_.
+More specifically, **how to resume client state after a reconnection**.
+We use the term "Server delivery" as a context of "the server **delivers the state** to the client".

+The most common case is:

+> The server was about to send some update/messages to the client, but the client was temporarily disconnected, and is soon to be reconnected with the `socket.recovered` set to true.

 There are two common ways to synchronize the state of the client upon reconnection:

 - either the server sends the whole state